 When something’s amiss with the temperature in your home, most homeowners assume that something is wrong with their HVAC system.
 However, there are certain things that can go wrong that can be attributed to the system’s thermostat.

 The thermostat is like the “brain” of your HVAC system, controlling the whole system.
 So it makes sense that when things go awry, the brain behind the system could be the cause.
 Even if you have a “smart” thermostat, sometimes things go wrong that cause them to be not-so-smart.
+To better understand the benefits and limitations of this technology, check out why installing a smart thermostat is a smart idea.

 Let’s take a look at 5 things that can go wrong with your HVAC system’s thermostat and what that problem would look like in your home.
 That way, you can call us for thermostat repair in Dublin, GA when something’s up.
+If you’re looking to reduce energy bills in the cooler months, these thermostat tips for an energy-saving winter are essential reading.

 Thermostats use temperature sensors to tell the HVAC system when to turn on and off.
 Eventually, dust and dirt will make their way into your thermostat’s housing and wreak havoc by blocking those sensors.
 A gentle cleaning is a DIY remedy that should alleviate the problem.
 If this doesn’t help, the sensors could be damaged which will require help from a professional.